Call Us

 • Justifying their drinking as being a reward or celebration

-• Claiming they drink expensive alcohol to ‘prove’ they don’t have a
+• Claiming they drink expensive alcohol to ‘prove’ they don’t have an addiction

 • Being unable to socialise without alcohol and avoiding social scenarios without alcohol

-• They use alcohol to help deal with stress or anxiety, trauma, depression or loss
+• Using alcohol to help deal with stress, anxiety, trauma, depression or loss

-• Making jokes or having a flippant attitude about their heavy drinking or defensive and angry if challenged about it
+• Making jokes or having a flippant attitude about their heavy drinking, or getting defensive and angry if they're challenged about it

 • Becoming aggressive, short-tempered and impulsive after drinking